Collection Development Diversity Statement

 ACRL Definition of Cultural Competence is a congruent set of behaviors, attitudes, and policies that enable a person or group to work effectively in crosscultural situations; the process by which individuals and systems respond respectfully and effectively to people of all cultures, languages, classes, races, ethnic backgrounds, religions, and other diversity factors in a manner that recognizes, affirms, and values the worth of individuals, families, and communities and protects and preserves the dignity of each

 (National Association of Social Workers, 2001).

-ACRL Standard #4 addresses issues of collection development, programs and services that are inclusive of the needs of all persons in the community the
+ACRL Standard #4 addresses issues of collection development, programs and services.

+Development of collections, programs, and services is that Librarians and library staff shall develop collections and provide programs and services that are inclusive of the needs of all persons in the community the library serves.

 This is interpreted to mean: